New England Road Trip in Autumn – Covered Bridges & Fall Foliage

 Covered Bridge Vermont in Indian Summer

-NoteThis post contains affiliate links.
-If you book or purchase through them, we receive a small commission—the price doesn't change for you, of course.
-This is a simple way to support our work.
-We only recommend what we can share in good conscience.
-Thank you for your trust!
-(Privacy Policy) (Affiliate Links)
+Important notesThis post contains affiliate links, which we mark with an asterisk (*).
+If you book or buy through these links, we receive a small commission.
+The price remains the same for you.
+This is a simple way for you to support our work.
+Thank you for your trust!Privacy Policy) (Affiliate Links)

-Why New England is unique in autumn
+Why New England works so well in autumn

 Tags Stage Highlights Accommodation